Spider201866/Alan_web/README.md

 ## Security

-- **Rate Limiting:** [express-rate-limit](https://www.npmjs.com/package/express-rate-limit) is used in `server.js` to protect specific API endpoints from excessive or abusive requests.
-Each IP is limited to 100 requests per 15 minutes, helping prevent basic denial-of-service attacks and abuse.
+- **Rate Limiting:** [express-rate-limit](https://www.npmjs.com/package/express-rate-limit) is configured in `server.js` (via the `createApp` factory) and applied to API routes to protect specific API endpoints.
+Each IP is limited to 100 requests per 15 minutes.
-- **Security Headers:** [Helmet](https://helmetjs.github.io/) is used in `server.js` to set various HTTP response headers, enhancing the application's security against common web vulnerabilities like XSS, clickjacking, and insecure connections.
-The Content Security Policy (CSP) is configured to allow necessary external resources (CDNs, Flowise backend, IP API) and inline scripts/styles. `X-Content-Type-Options: nosniff` header is also enabled to prevent MIME-sniffing.
+- **Security Headers:** [Helmet](https://helmetjs.github.io/) is used in `server.js` (via the `createApp` factory), with Content Security Policy (CSP) options defined in `config/index.js`.
+This enhances security against common web vulnerabilities.
+The CSP is configured to allow necessary external resources and inline scripts/styles where appropriate. `X-Content-Type-Options: nosniff` header is also enabled.
-- **Environment Variable Validation:** Critical environment variables (`MASTER_PASSWORD_HASH`, `PASSWORD_SALT`) are validated at server startup in `server.js` to prevent the server from running with missing credentials.
+- **Environment Variable Validation:** Critical environment variables (`MASTER_PASSWORD_HASH`, `PASSWORD_SALT`) are validated at server startup within `config/index.js`.
 - **JSON File Integrity:** JSON data files (`user-info.json`, `user-history.json`) are ensured to have a trailing newline character for improved compatibility with various tools.
 - **Robots.txt:** A `robots.txt` file is provided in the `public/` directory to control search engine crawling behavior.
 - **Sitemap.xml:** A `sitemap.xml` file is provided in the `public/` directory to help search engines discover and crawl important pages.